Anawalt Logo

 Certain plants help others grow stronger than they could on their own.

 Welcome to companion gardening.
-Farmers and gardeners have used this technique for centuries to boost crop yields, improve pest control, and promote overall plant health.
+Farmers and plant enthusiasts have used this technique for centuries to boost crop yields, improve pest control, and promote overall plant health.

 Companion Gardening in a Nutshell